18F/analytics.usa.gov/developer.md

 In addition to being published and available for download, the data generated for this site is also available via an API.

+**Please note we have recently updated to `v1.1`, please update your requests accordingly.**

-The URL for the API is `https://api.gsa.gov/analytics/dap/v1`, and it exposes 3 routes to query data:
+The URL for the API is `https://api.gsa.gov/analytics/dap/v1.1`, and it exposes 3 routes to query data:

 - `/reports/<report name>/data`
 - `/agencies/<agency name>/reports/<report name>/data`